fasiha/ebisu.js/README.md

 ## Acknowledgements

-The interactive website uses [Choo](https://choo.io/), which is, as advertised, quite cute.
+The interactive website uses [Choo](https://choo.io), which is, as advertised, quite cute.

+It’s generated from Markdown via [Pandoc](http://pandoc.org), and styled with John Otander’s [Modest CSS](http://markdowncss.github.io/modest/).

 I’m super-grateful for, and happily acknowledge, the hard work of Athan Reines and collaborators on [Stdlib.js](https://github.com/stdlib-js/stdlib), which promises to be the math library JavaScript so badly needs.